Shaw University Divinity School

 All “I” grades shall be removed within six weeks of the next semester in which the student is enrolled - except by approved extension of time.
 If the “I” grade is not removed within the specified time frame, the unremoved “I” converts to a grade of “F”.

 The “I” grade is a non-punitive grade that is not included in the computation of semester and cumulative averages.
 A special form for the removal of “Incomplete” grades is available to faculty members in the Office of Records and Registration.

-All changes of “I” grades must be signed by the faculty and Department Chair and be accompanied by record book evidence of completion of incomplete class work.
-Once approved by the Department Chair and Dean, this information is to be submitted to the Office of Academic Affairs.
-All Department Chairs must document and file copies of grade changes for each instructor.
+All changes of “I” grades must be signed by the faculty and Dean and be accompanied by record book evidence of completion of incomplete class work.
+Once approved by the Dean, this information is to be submitted to the Office of Academic Affairs.
+The Dean must document and file copies of grade changes for each instructor.

 Z Grade - Unofficially Withdrawn